autokitteh/autokitteh/runtimes/pythonrt/README.md

 Once we introduce an external dependency, it will conflict with the user dependencies.

 The message payload is handled by Python and is opaque to autokitteh.
 Currently, it's base64 of a pickle.
+We're using pickle protocol 0 which is text based and mostly Python version agnostic.

 ### Integration Testing